alexandrevribeiro/reproducing-vue-recursive-comp-issue-with-typescript/README.md

-# Reproducing issue found when using recursive Vue components in TypeScript (error occurring only when using TypeScript)
+# Reproducing issue of using recursive Vue components in TypeScript

 This repository is only meant to to reproduce an issue occurring when trying to use a Recursive Vue Components in TypeScript.